Public consultation on the draft Primary Produce Safety (Horticulture Produce) Regulations has now closed

 Tiered accreditation model

-A tiered accreditation model will be developed following evaluation of industry submissions once the consultation closes.
+A tiered accreditation model will be developed following evaluation of industry submissions received during the consultation period.

 Tiered accreditation in primary produce safety means a system where regulatory requirements vary based on the size or risk level of a primary production business.

-We are seeking feedback in this current consultation phase to enable the development of an effective tiered system that manages potential primary produce safety risks but accommodates scales of commercial horticulture production operating in Tasmania.
+Feedback received during the consultation period will enable the development of an effective tiered system that manages potential primary produce safety risks but accommodates scales of comercial horticulture production operating in Tasmania.

 Tiered structure - examples